-In this example, we will walk through a basic incident that has some indicators.
-We will see how you can use the relationships feature to further your investigation.
+In this example, you can see how to use the relationships feature to further your investigation.

-When opening our incident, we see that the severity is low, however the incident has two indicators.
+When opening the incident, although you can see that the severity is low, the incident has two indicators.

-When we click the file hash indicator, neither the Info nor Relationships tabs have any additional details.
-This would seem to indicate that the file is harmless.
+When you click the file hash indicator, neither the Info nor Relationships tabs have any additional details.
+This seems to indicate that the file is harmless.

-When we click on the IP address indicator, we immediately see under the Info tab that the indicator was ingested from a threat intel feed.
+Under the Info tab, you can see that the indicator was ingested from a threat intel feed.
 This already bears further investigation.